-The ones I have in stock now are 3' long.
-That may seem extremely short, but if you have watched any of the tanago fishing videos on YouTube (search for タナゴ釣り) you will see that everyone uses a very short rod (and most are probably shorter than 3').
+The ones I carry now are the 3' and 5' rods.
+Three feet may seem extremely short, but if you have watched any of the tanago fishing videos on YouTube (search for タナゴ釣り) you will see that everyone uses a very short rod (and most are probably shorter than 3').

 Granted, they fish differently than we do.
 Not many people here fish while sitting on a small stool beside an irrigation ditch.
 However, I occasionally fish for micros while I am eating lunch on a tenkara or keiryu fishing trip, sitting on a rock in the stream, using the tip section of my tenkara or keiryu rod.